Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Introduction

 This paper is organized as follows.
-Section \ref{sec: model} introduces our semiparametric selection model and establishes identification.
-Section \ref{sec: estimator} presents our estimators and derives their asymptotic properties.
-Section \ref{sec: simulations} evaluates finite-sample performance of our estimator via simulations.
-Section \ref{sec: application} applies our method to estimating gender and racial wage disparities in the US.
-Section \ref{sec: conclusion} concludes.
+Section~\ref{sec: model} introduces our semiparametric selection model and establishes identification.
+Section~\ref{sec: estimator} presents our estimators and derives their asymptotic properties.
+Section~\ref{sec: simulations} compares the finite-sample performance of our estimator with that of alternative estimators using simulations.
+Section~\ref{sec: application} applies our method to estimating gender and racial wage disparities in the US.
+Section~\ref{sec: conclusion} concludes.
+The proofs of the identification results are collected in the Appendix.
+The remaining proofs, additional simulation results, and full regression results in the empirical application are provided in the Online Appendix.